mongodb/stitch-examples/helloworld/README.md

 ### Create a namespace.

 In the "Rules" tab of the MongoDB service, click on "Add namespace" and give it the name `my_db.items`.
+Some default settings will be created for the namespace, which you can leave as-is for now.

 ### Serve the app